Thetis

 When described as a Nereid in Classical myths, Thetis was the daughter of Nereus and Doris, and a granddaughter of Tethys with whom she sometimes shares characteristics.
 Often she seems to lead the Nereids as they attend to her tasks.
 Sometimes she also is identified with Metis.

 Some sources argue that she was one of the earliest of deities worshipped in Archaic Greece, the oral traditions and records of which are lost.
 Only one written record, a fragment, exists attesting to her worship and an early Alcman hymn exists that identifies Thetis as the creator of the universe.
-Worship of Thetis as the goddess is documented to have persisted in some regions by historical writers such as Pausanias.
+Worship of Thetis as the goddess is documented to have persisted in some regions by historical writers, such as Pausanias.

 In the Trojan War cycle of myth, the wedding of Thetis and the Greek hero Peleus is one of the precipitating events in the war which also led to the birth of their child Achilles.

+One of her epithets was Halosydne (Ἁλοσύδνη), meaning "sea-nourished" or "sea-born" goddess.

 As a goddess

-Most extant material about Thetis concerns her role as mother of Achilles, but there is some evidence that as the sea-goddess she played a more central role in the religious beliefs and practices of Archaic Greece.
-The pre-modern etymology of her name, from tithemi (τίθημι), "to set up, establish," suggests a perception among Classical Greeks of an early political role.
+Most extant material about Thetis concerns her role as mother of Achilles, but there is some evidence that she was more central to the religious beliefs and practices of Archaic Greece in her role as a sea-goddess.
+The pre-modern etymology of her name, from tithemi (τίθημι), "to set up, establish", suggests a perception among Classical Greeks of an early political role.
 Walter Burkert considers her name a transformed doublet of Tethys.

-In Iliad I, Achilles recalls to his mother her role in defending, and thus legitimizing, the reign of Zeus against an incipient rebellion by three Olympians, each of whom has pre-Olympian roots: